Zoning and Development Review Division

 What are the codes and regulations administered?

-The City of Pittsburgh Zoning Code is maintained online by Municode.com and can be found here under Title Nine.
+- The City of Pittsburgh Zoning Code (Title 9) is hosted by Municode, found here.